lucas-varela/strate/README.md

 You don't need to worry about middleware ordering.
 Dependencies are placed in a dependency graph that resolves the right order to execute your registered middleware.
-After your route code is handled, all of your middleware run again in reverse order (after "await next()"), so you have a chance to clean up or close database connections, for instance.
+After your route code is handled, all of your middleware run again in reverse order (**after** "await next()"), so you have a chance to clean up resources or close database connections, for instance.

 And that's the gist of it.
-For advance use cases, read the documentation below.
+For advanced use cases, read the documentation below.

 **This package is still in development!** It is not ready for production yet.
 Feel free to test it and contribute.